 Within 14 working days of receiving a complaint in the approved form, a meeting must be held between the parties in dispute and either the grievance committee or the owners corporation.
-At the meeting, each A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. can be represented by a lawyer or another representative.
+At the meeting, each party can be represented by a lawyer or another representative.

-If the owners corporation decides to not take action, nor to apply to VCAT for an order relating to an alleged breach, it must notify the A person who begins a criminal prosecution against another in the Magistrates’ Court, or formally starts an action in a court or tribunal or makes a complaint to a complaint-handling body.
-In a civil action they could also be referred to as a plaintiff or an applicant. and set out reasons for its decision (s 154).
+If the owners corporation decides to not take action, nor to apply to VCAT for an order relating to an alleged breach, it must notify the complainant and set out reasons for its decision (s 154 OC Act).

-Alternatively, prior to taking legal action, the owners corporation may ask the person to rectify the breach; if this is not done, the owners corporation can issue a final notice (ss 155–157).
+Alternatively, prior to taking legal action, the owners corporation may ask the person to rectify the breach; if this is not done, the owners corporation can issue a final notice (ss 155–157 OC Act).

 If the owners corporation does not respond, or if the complainant is unsatisfied with the outcome, conciliation through CAV is available.
 There is nothing to prevent the complainant (not the owners corporation) applying directly to CAV and avoiding the internal dispute resolution process.

-Section 159 requires that the owners corporation reports at an AGM any complaints received and where action is taken at VCAT.
+Section 159 of the OC Act requires that the owners corporation reports at an AGM any complaints received and where action is taken at VCAT.
 The report must not identify the parties in dispute.

 Application to VCAT